MontrealCorpusTools/PolyglotDB/docs/source/developer_neo4j_implementation.rst

 .. note::

-   This section assumes some familiarity with Cypher and Neo4j, see the `Cypher documentation`_ for more details and reference.
+   This section assumes some familiarity with the Cypher query language and Neo4j, see the `Cypher documentation`_ for more details and reference.

 .. _dev_annotation_graphs: